Mattapany (18ST390) was the 17th-century plantation and principal dwelling of Charles Calvert, the third Lord Baltimore

 masonry building with a full cellar, decorative brickwork, and tin-glazed tile around the fireplace.
 Limited testing

-in the cellar showed that at least a portion had a whitewashed ceramic tile floor.
+showed that at least a portion of the cellar had a whitewashed ceramic tile floor.
 An outbuilding, possibly a kitchen,

 with a brick-floored cellar, was located next to the main house.
 A large palisade fence linked the two buildings and